publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stD/ptI/ch807/m__us_usc_t10_s8062.md

 >         “(6) The effects on the skills and proficiencies of the reserve component personnel affected by the transfer.

->         “(7) Any other items the Director of the Air National Guard or the Commander of the Air Force Reserve Command determines are necessary in order to execute such a transfer.
+>         “(7) Any other items the Director of the Air National Guard or the Chief of Air Force Reserve determines are necessary in order to execute such a transfer.

->     “(b)  __Submittal of Agreements to Congress__  __.—__
+>     “(b)  __Submittal of Agreements to the Department of Defense and Congress__  __.—__

+>     The Secretary of the Air Force may not take any action to transfer an aircraft until the Secretary—

+>         “(1) ensures that the Air Force has complied with Department of Defense regulations applicable to the transfer; and

->     The Secretary of the Air Force may not take any action to transfer the ownership of an aircraft as described in subsection (a) until the Secretary submits to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] an agreement entered into pursuant to such subsection regarding the transfer of ownership of the aircraft.”
+>         “(2) for a transfer described in subsection (c)(1), submits to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] an agreement entered into pursuant to subsection (a) regarding the transfer of the aircraft.

+>     “(c) __Covered Aircraft Transfers.—__

+>         “(1)  __Covered transfers__  __.—__

+>         An aircraft transfer described in this subsection is the transfer (other than as specified in paragraph (2)) from a reserve component of the Air Force to the regular component of the Air Force of—

+>             “(A) the permanent assignment of an aircraft that terminates a reserve component’s equitable interest in the aircraft; or

+>             “(B) possession of an aircraft for a period in excess of 90 days.

+>         “(2)  __Exceptions__  __.—__

+>         Paragraph (1) does not apply to the following:

+>             “(A) A routine temporary transfer of possession of an aircraft from a reserve component that is made solely for the benefit of the reserve component for the purpose of maintenance, upgrade, conversion, modification, or testing and evaluation.

+>             “(B) A routine permanent transfer of assignment of an aircraft that terminates a reserve component’s equitable interest in the aircraft if notice of the transfer has previously been provided to the congressional defense committees and the transfer has been approved by the Secretary of Defense pursuant to Department of Defense regulations.

+>             “(C) A transfer described in paragraph (1)(A) when there is a reciprocal permanent assignment of an aircraft from the regular component of the Air Force to the reserve component that does not degrade the capability of, or reduce the total number of, aircraft assigned to the reserve component.

+>     “(d)  __Return of Aircraft After Routine Temporary Transfer__  __.—__

+>     In the case of an aircraft transferred from a reserve component of the Air Force to the regular component of the Air Force for which an agreement under subsection (a) is not required by reason of subsection (c)(2)(A), possession of the aircraft shall be transferred back to the reserve component upon completion of the work described in subsection (c)(2)(A).”

  __Consolidation of Air Force and Air National Guard Aircraft Maintenance__